numenta/nupic.research/README.md

 We are dramatically open with our research.
 We even release our day to day research code into this repository.
 It contains experimental algorithm code done internally at Numenta.
 It includes prototypes and experiments with different algorithm implementations.

-Please see this blog entry (link to https://numenta.com/blog/2018/10/22/framework_for_intelligence_commitment_to_open_science/) for a discussion on our commitment to Open Science and Open Research.
+Please see this [blog entry](https://numenta.com/blog/2018/10/22/framework_for_intelligence_commitment_to_open_science/) for a discussion on our commitment to Open Science and Open Research.

 The NuPIC open source community continues to maintain and improve our more stable older algorithms.
 See https://discourse.numenta.org for discussions on that codebase - you can also post your research related questions there.